SuperiorOS-Devices/official_devices/README.md

 • You must have knowledge of git.

-• You must do one or two unofficial build,  be sure that the build is stable for daily usage before applying.
+• You must do one or two unofficial build[Post at XDA],  be sure that the build is stable for daily usage before applying.
 Stability context may differ for different devices, so explain for any exceptions.

-• You must have your device sources public.
+• You must have your device sources public [Modified trees needed]  .

 ### 2. Maintainers conduct notes: